How to change bundle colours

 - Module settings - Design (colour picker in most cases)

 - Module settings - Advanced (custom CSS - search for the red hex code - you can use "ctrl/cmd + f" to use the browser search function)

-- Master css colour changer file - Any colours that do not change after updating all module settings will likely require a Custom CSS change.
+- Master CSS colour changer file - Any colours that do not change after updating all module settings will likely require a Custom CSS change.
 Open the Master CSS Colour Changer File (see download files or plugin settings for the link).
-Next find the bundle module name you are trying to update.
-Same a the library item name.
-Then search for the module name in the CSS Master CSS Colour Changer File - it is clearly commented. find the matching CSS rules, change the hex colour and then copy/paste the CSS rules into the custom css box for the Divi Theme or the Page level Custom CSS box.
+Next, find the bundle module name you are trying to update.
+Same as the library item name.
+Then search for the module name in the CSS Master CSS Colour Changer File - it is clearly commented. find the matching CSS rules, change the hex colour and then copy/paste the CSS rules into the custom CSS box for the Divi Theme or the Page level Custom CSS box.
 Check our video tutorials if you need guidance on doing that.